Project

 String#prepend and String#concat are a pair that work similarly (with just the difference on where the new substring is inserted).
 And since there is already Array#concat, introducing Array#prepend would suggest that they should work similarly.
 However, while Array#concat takes an array and uses that as sub-array of the original array, the proposed Array#prepend takes an object and uses that as an element of the original array.
 This is confusing.
 I don't think the proposal is good.

-Updated by matthewd (Matthew Draper) over 8 years ago
+Updated by matthewd (Matthew Draper) almost 9 years ago

 I too would expect Array#prepend to be the opposite of Array#concat, taking other_ary as a parameter, because that seems to more closely match the relationship between String#prepend and String#concat.